marcogrimaldi29/marcogrimaldi29.github.io/_posts/2025-09-03-post-google-project-mgmt.md

 ### 👩🏻‍💻 Peer-Reviewed Assignments and the Capstone Project

 One of the most valuable parts of this certificate, and what sets it apart, is the emphasis on **peer-reviewed assignments** and the **Capstone project**.
-Unlike other exam modalities, such as multiple-choice exams, these tasks require you to apply what you've learned practically.
+Unlike other exam modalities, such as multiple-choice exams, these tasks require you to apply what you've learned practically way.

 * **Peer-Reviewed Assignments**: Throughout the courses, you'll submit projects and plans that are reviewed by your fellow learners.
 This process not only provides valuable feedback but also allows you to see different approaches and learn from your peers.
 This **enhanced the learning and practical experience** by giving me a sense of what collaboration and feedback look like in a professional setting, where achieving a common goal is a team effort.